smussenden/data-journalism-19-spring/instructor-notes/06-session-notes.md

 ## Crime in Context - 5 minutes
 * What were main takeaways here?
+* After reading this piece, is it reasonable to conclude that violent crime, including homicide, is "up" in Baltimore in recent years?
+Why or why not?
+Could you find evidence to reach an opposing conclusion?
+* It has spiked recently, for certain crimes, like homicide.
+Over the Medium and long term, violent crimes are down.
+How you frame the story matters?
+More data is usually more accurate than less data.

 ## Today's Lab - 55 minutes
 * Today we're going to work with open data on the web.